Connect with others who understand.

 • Itchy mouth with no swelling

-• Mildly itchy skin or a few hives
+• Mildly itchy skin or other skin symptoms, like a few hives

 • Mild stomach discomfort or nausea

-People with food allergies who have had anaphylaxis in the past have a higher risk of another anaphylactic reaction.
+People with food allergies who’ve had anaphylaxis before have a higher risk of another anaphylactic reaction.
+Other factors that may raise the risk of anaphylaxis include:

 • Other types of allergies